helthbrazil/angular-dark-theme/README.md

 # Angular Dark Theme

-Click in this [link](https://helthbrazil.github.io/angular-dark-theme/gallery) to show the site.
+Click in this [link](https://helthbrazil.github.io/angular-dark-theme/gallery) to view the site.

 Run the commands below to run the application locally: